Key Takeaways

-A 401(k) is a type of investment account sponsored by employers.
-It lets employees contribute part of their salary pre-tax, which makes it easier for employees to save for retirement.
-Most 401(k)s invest in the stock market through stocks, bonds, mutual funds, and money market funds.
-You can withdraw money from a 401(k) before you retire, but you could end up paying extra taxes and fees.
-Here’s some more information about how early 401(k) withdrawals work.
+A 401(k) is an employer-sponsored investment account that allows employees to contribute a portion of their salary, making it easier for them to save for retirement.
+Most 401(k)s allow you to invest in the stock market through stocks, bonds, mutual funds, and money market funds.

-If you decide to cash out your 401(k), you should see if you qualify for an exemption to the penalty.
-The IRS will waive it if you choose to receive a series of equal payments that start after you stop working and continue for life.
-You must receive at least one payment per year for at least five years or until you become 59 ½, whichever event comes last.
+If you decide to cash out your 401(k), you should see if you qualify for an exemption from the penalty.
+The IRS will waive it if you choose to receive a series of equal payments that start after you stop working and continue to receive payments for life.

 Being disabled

-Rolling your account over to another retirement plan within 60 days
+Rolling your account over to another retirement plan within 60 days of the initial cash distribution

 Sending the money to your beneficiary or your estate after you die